Mohamed Afify

 Mohamed Afify (محمد عفيفي, born November 10, 2001) is an Egyptian artistic gymnast.
 He is the 2022 African champion.
-Additionally he represented Egypt at the 2018 Youth Olympic Games.
+Additionally, he represented Egypt at the 2018 Youth Olympic Games.

-Personal life
+Early life

 Afify was born in Alexandria, Egypt in 2001.

 Gymnastics career

 2018

-Afify competed at the 2018 Junior African Championships where he helped Egypt place first as a team; individually he placed first in the all-around and on four of the six apparatuses.
+Afify competed at the 2018 Junior African Championships where he helped Egypt place first as a team; individually, he placed first in the all-around and on four of the six apparatuses.
 He was later selected to represent Egypt at the 2018 Youth Olympic Games.
-Although he did not qualify to any individual finals, he won the bronze medal in the mixed multi-discipline team event.
+Although he did not qualify for any individual finals, he won the bronze medal in the mixed multi-discipline team event.